 We also rely upon trade secrets, know-how, continuing technological innovation, and may rely upon licensing opportunities, to develop and maintain our competitive position.
-We intend to protect our proprietary rights through a variety of methods, including confidentiality agreements and/or proprietary information agreements with suppliers, employees, consultants, independent contractors and other entities who may have access to proprietary information.
+We protect our proprietary rights through a variety of methods, including confidentiality agreements and/or proprietary information agreements with suppliers, employees, consultants, independent contractors and other entities who may have access to proprietary information.
 We will generally require employees to assign patents and other intellectual property to us as a condition of employment with us.
-All of our consulting agreements will pre-emptively assign to us all new and improved intellectual property that arise during the term of the agreement.
+All of our consulting agreements assign to us all new and improved intellectual property that arise during the term of the agreement.

-Lucid also has (directly or through its subsidiaries) proprietary rights to a range of trademarks, including, among others, Lucid DiagnosticsTM, LUCIDTM, EsoCheck®, EsoGuard®, Collect + Protect®, and EsoCheck Cell Collection Device®.
+Lucid also has proprietary rights to a range of trademarks, including, among others, Lucid DiagnosticsTM, LUCIDTM, EsoCheck®, EsoGuard®, Collect + Protect®, and EsoCheck Cell Collection Device®.
 (Solely as a matter of convenience, trademarks and trade names referred to herein may or may not be accompanied with the requisite marks of "TM" or "®".
 However, the absence of such marks is not intended to indicate, in any way, Lucid or its subsidiaries will not assert, to the fullest extent possible under applicable law, their respective rights to such trademarks and trade names.)